 FIELD TRIPS AT THE BAKKEN

-- All tours will be conducted in groups of no more than 10 participants.
+- All tours will be conducted in groups of no more than 15 participants.
 This must include the tour guide, the classroom teacher, and the chaperones.
-In the example above, a class of 25 students would be divided into 3 groups of 8 students.
-Each group would then be allowed one additional adult chaperone.
+In the example above, a class of 25 students would be divided into 2 groups of ~12 students.
+Each group would then be allowed one or two adult chaperones.

-- limit number of chaperones to 3 per class (1 teacher, 3 chaperones per class)*.
+- Limit of 3 chaperones per class (1 teacher + 3 chaperones per class).

 - We know chaperones LOVE to come on this field trip, but given the current circumstances, chaperone numbers must be restricted.
 Chaperones are still necessary and expected at this ratio.